 World War I Era

-In 1917 all three guns of Battery Bohlen were removed for the intended purpose for use in France, but they were never actually shipped out.
-They were remounted in place in 1920.
+In 1917 all three guns of Battery Bohlen were removed for the intended purpose for use in France, but they never went further than the Watertown Arsenal in Massachusetts.
+They were returned to Kittery and remounted in place in 1920.
 They were reported to have never worked right afterwards, with the #3 gun completely unserviceable by 1940.
 Also in 1920, a Coincidence Range-Finder (CRF) station was built atop Battery Chapin, along with similar structures at Fort Stark and Fort Constitution.

 Two truck-mounted 60-inch Sperry searchlights were kept at the fort in 1920, to be emplaced at Seward's Point when needed (harbor positions #6 and #7), but were shipped to Fort Totten, NY in 1921.
 The searchlight shelter adjacent to Battery Bohlen was built in 1922, with a rail track to the shoreline for a rail-car mounted 60-inch Sperry light (position #5, later #12 in WWII).

 Also in 1922, the two Hodges hoist systems in Battery Bohlen were replaced with three General Electric Taylor-Raymond back-delivery ammunition hoists.
 An open-top concrete secondary fire-control station for Battery Bohlen (B") was built on Seward's Point in 1921.
-It still exists, now located on the private Delano Estate.
+It still exists, located on the private Delano Estate.
+In September 2008 it was included in the near 400-acre easement transfer to the Maine Coast Heritage Trust.
 (See World War II Towers)

 World War II